bright/new-www/content/our-areas/agile-workshop.md

 title_team: "meet our Agile team "
 title_case_study: projects we delivered with Agile
 title_faqs: agile workshops FAQs
+title_contact: let’s talk about your workshops
+description_contact: Fill out the form below and we'll get back to you in 48 hours.
+blog_section_tags:
+  - leadership
+blog_section_title: blog posts
 image_alt_our_service_desktop: agile workshops
+blog_section: false
 intro: We have used Agile to build over 50 projects.
+language: en
 image_alt_our_service_mobile: agile workshops
-title_contact: let’s talk about your workshops
-description_contact: Every workshop is adjusted to clients' needs.
-Just let us know what you expect and we will find the best solution for you!
-Fill out the form below.
-We'll get back to you in 48 hours.
 description_mdx: We live and breathe Agile.
 For almost a decade we have used Agile methodology to develop software projects for clients from various industries.
 We provide hands-on consulting, coaching, and Agile training for